etse/AI-compo-strategic-war/readme.md

 ```

 ### Movement
+Movement in the game can be done in one of four different directions: north, south, east and west.
+Each unit can only move 1 tile each turn and is not allowed to move into any block currently containing
+either food or a wall.

+If 2 or more units move into the same tile they will automatically end up in a big fist-fight.
+The result
+will end with all of them getting killed and removed from the game.

 ### Harvesting food
+In order to harvest food all you have to do is to make sure you have a unit (not a soldier) right
+next to in (technically within a range of 1).
+By doing this you will automatically collect the food
+and receive the bonus if it was harvested by a harvester.

+If both you and an enemy is standing next to the same block of food you will both try to grab it, which
+will result in it breaking and neither getting any food.

 ### Spawning of new units
 In order to spawn new units the following three criteria must be met: